 You can do one of these suggestions or all of them!
 It all depends on your creativity and how much time you’re willing to sacrifice.

 Now that you have extra funds coming into your account, use it as an opportunity to save for emergencies.
 Having an emergency fund prevents you from getting into more debt to pay for unexpected expenses.
 With this fund, you are essentially creating a backup plan for yourself.

 Wondering how much to save each paycheck?
-Ideally, you want to be able to set aside 3 to 12 months worth of expenses for emergencies.
+Ideally, you want to be able to set aside 3 to 12 months' worth of expenses for emergencies.
 You can do this by building reoccurring savings into your budget.
-This way you are transferring a specific amount of money towards meeting your savings goal,
+This way you are transferring a specific amount of money toward meeting your savings goal,